Preparing Your Child for Hospitalization

 The pre-surgical programs also are a good opportunity for parents and siblings to ask questions of staff members.
 Please call 330-543-8700 (Akron) or 330-746-8106

 (Mahoning Valley) to sign up for the tour, or ask to talk to a child-life specialist.
 If you are unable to attend a tour in person, virtual surgery tours as well as an anesthesia video are available for viewing at www.akronchildrens.org.

 Here are some things you can do to help your child prepare for a trip to the hospital:

 - Focus on the purpose: to help the child get better as soon as possible and to return home.
 Sometimes kids think they’re being sent to the hospital as punishment.
 You can find out if your child has any misconceptions by asking him a few questions.

-- Think about it from your child’s point of view: a strange place, odd-looking equipment, unusual noises, different smells, sleeping in a new bed, unable to go home, cared for by strangers.
-Discuss with her what these new experiences may be like.
+- Think about it from your son’s point of view: a strange place, odd-looking equipment, unusual noises,different smells, sleeping in a new bed, unable to go home, cared for by strangers.
+Discuss with him what these new experiences may be like.

-- There are many excellent books for children about hospital stays, such as When I See My Doctor by Susan Kuklin and Going to the Hospital by Fred Rogers.
+- There are many excellent books for children about hospital stays, such as Franklin Goes to the Hospital by Paulette Bourgeois and Brenda Clark, Going to the Hospital by Fred Rogers and Good-bye Tonsils by Craig Hatkoff.
 Books can help your child become familiar with people and events in medical environments.

 - Bring along pictures of siblings, grandparents, pets, home — whatever is familiar.